Pharmaceutical Management (MBA)

-The MBA in Pharmaceutical Management Program at Fairleigh Dickinson excels in integrating academic rigor with real-world experience.
+The MBA in Pharmaceutical Management Program at Fairleigh Dickinson University excels in integrating academic rigor with real-world experience.
 Join hundreds of working professionals in the pharmaceutical and life sciences industries currently enrolled at FDU.
-By continually building a cohesive “learning culture” with industry, the Pharmaceutical Management MBA provides a curriculum of direct relevance to market realities.
+By continually building a cohesive “learning culture” with industry, the MBA in Pharmaceutical Management provides a curriculum of direct relevance to market realities.

 Pharmaceutical Management Specialization Requirements